mhweiner/cjs-mock/README.md

 - `clear(): Stub` — Clears recorded calls and resets internal expectations.
 - `setExpectedArgs(...args: any[]): Stub` — Defines the exact arguments the stub expects to receive.
 If the stub is called with different arguments, it throws an error.
 - `setReturnValue(value: any): Stub` — Sets the value that the stub should return when called.
+- `throws(error: Error): Stub` — Configures the stub to throw the specified error when called.

 #### Stub Type Definition